spawnfest/thebugcatcher/README.md

 Morph between Ecto & JSON Schemas!

+Use JSON Schemas to generate Ecto Schemas and Changesets that get evaluated at runtime.

 ## Use Cases

 #### Example 1: Injesting JSON data & Coercing to Elixir data